 Under such terms Myanmar's relations with the rest of Southeast Asia will need careful attention.
-Reports of mistreatment of Rohingya or other Muslims in Myanmar could prove to be a potent tool for Islamist mobilisation across the region.
-Protests supporting the Rohingya have been held in major Southeast Asian capitals, and in Indonesia in 2013 a plot to attack the Myanmar Embassy was disrupted.
-These issues complicate the otherwise positive interactions that Myanmar now enjoys with the Association of Southeast Asian Nations.
-Having hosted the ASEAN summit and associated meetings for the first time in 2014, Myanmar has a higher regional standing than ever before.
+Reports of mistreatment of the Rohingya or other Muslims in Myanmar could, under the wrong conditions, prove to be a potent tool for Islamist mobilisation across the region.
+Protests supporting the Rohingya have been held in major Southeast Asian capitals, and in Indonesia in 2013 a plot to attack the Myanmar Embassy disrupted.
+These issues complicate the otherwise positive interactions that Myanmar now enjoys with the Association of Southeast Asian Nations (ASEAN).
+Having hosted the ASEAN Summit and associated meetings for the first time in 2014, Myanmar has a higher regional standing than ever before.
 But this hard-won status is fragile and could be undermined by assertions that mistreatment of the Rohingya goes unpunished in northern Rakhine State.
+In June 2015, former Malaysian Prime Minister, Mahathir Mohammed, called for Myanmar to be expelled from ASEAN if it did not improve its human rights record related to the Rohingya.

 Myanmar is also juggling its relations with the region's great powers: China, India and the United States.
 Each has welcomed the recent political changes, although China probably has the most to lose in the short-term from the resurgence of wider interest in Myanmar's economic potential.
-The suspension of the multibillion dollar Myitsone dam project in 2011 still reverberates in discussions of China's influence over what was once sometimes considered a client state.
+The suspension of the multi-billion dollar Myitsone dam project in 2011 still reverberates in discussions of China's influence over what was once sometimes considered a client state.
 Myanmar is now developing relationships in new directions, with the re-embrace of India and the United States setting a tentatively "democratic" tempo.
-The fact that US President Barack Obama has now visited Myanmar on two occasions is taken as evidence of the muscled-up American ambition in this corner of
+That US President Barack Obama has now visited Myanmar on two occasions is taken as evidence of the muscled-up American ambition in this corner of Southeast Asia.
+The United States, among other countries, has criticised the Myanmar government for its treatment of the Rohingya.
+It has also offered extra support for the resettlement in the United States of some stranded Rohingya boat people.